ros2/ros2_documentation/source/Tutorials/Logging-and-logger-configuration.rst

 .. code-block:: bash

-   ros2 run composition api_composition_cli logging_demo logging_demo::LoggerConfig
+   ros2 component load /ComponentManager logging_demo logging_demo::LoggerConfig

 And finally, configure all unset loggers to the debug severity by addressing the empty-named logger.
 Note that loggers that have been specifically configured to use a particular severity will not be affected by this call.